fluiddyn/fluidsimfoam/doc/tuto_tgv.myst.md

     )
 ```

 One can plot a variable over a straight line, by providing two points.
-For simplicity and
-making sure about where is line located, you can first see the line in the domain by
+By setting `show_line_in_domain=True`, you may first view the line in the domain for simplicity and to confirm its location.
-setting `show_line_in_domain=True`.

 ```{code-cell} ipython3
 sim.output.fields.plot_profile(